canonical/k8s-operator/charms/CONTRIBUTION.md

 requirements.yaml
 ```

-In order to exclude the `worker` exclusive components from the `k8s` charm,charmcraft will read the `k8s/.jujuignore` file to determine what to leave out of the final charm.
+In order to exclude the `k8s` exclusive components from the `k8s-worker` charm, charmcraft will read the `worker/.jujuignore` file to determine what to leave out of the final charm.

 ### What's not

-The shared portions of each charm are within `k8s/worker` (except for the above mentioned exclusions).
-This includes shared libraries from `k8s/worker/lib`, shared source from `k8s/worker/src`, shared python dependencies from `k8s/worker/requirements.txt`
+The shared portions of each charm are within `worker/k8s` (except for the above mentioned exclusions).
+This includes shared libraries from `worker/k8s/lib`, shared source from `worker/k8s/src`, shared python dependencies from `worker/k8s/requirements.txt`

 ### How to distinguish which charm code should engage